 In Does 1-6 v.
 Mills, several healthcare workers and a provider challenged Maine's emergency rule requiring all employees of designated healthcare facilities to be vaccinated against COVID-19.
-The plaintiffs contended that the vaccination requirement violated their free exercise rights because it did not allow
+100 The plaintiffs contended that the vaccination requirement violated their free exercise rights because it did not allow exemptions for religious objectors.
+According to the plaintiffs, the sheer availability of medical exemptions rendered the government's vaccine mandate an in-

-96. Response in Opposition to Motion for Preliminary Injunctive Relief, supra note 94, at Exhibit 2.
+Response in Opposition to Motion for Preliminary Injunctive Relief, supra note 94, at Exhibit 2.

-97. Thoms, 2021 WL 5162538, at \2.
+^{97.} Thoms, 2021 WL 5162538, at 2.